Download our mobile appIf you’d like the best possible experience as a responder, download our mobile app here.

 - Open the Contacts app and find the contact you’ve just saved.

-- Favourite the contact by tapping on the star icon
+- Favorite the contact by tapping on the star icon

 - Open the Settings app and search for Do Not Disturb